 On August 24, 2012, the RTC of Manila ruled that Section 23 of Ordinance 8119 relating to the reclassification of subject oil terminals had already been repealed by Ordinance 8187, rendering any issues pertaining thereto moot and academic (the "August 24 Decision").
 The RTC of Manila also declared Section 55 of Ordinance 8119 null and void for being in conflict with the Water Code.
 Nevertheless, the RTC of Manila upheld the validity of all other provisions of Ordinance 8119.
 On September 25, 2012, the Company sought clarification and partial consideration of the August 24 Decision and the nullification of the entire Ordinance 8119.
-In an order dated December 18, 2012, the RTC of Manila denied the motion filed by the Company.
-The Company filed a notice of appeal on January 23, 2013.
+In an order dated December 18, 2012, the RTC of Manila denied the motion field by the Company.
+The Company is considering filing an appeal with the appropriate court.